 The Service for the Common Good is not intended to replace social assistance for people in these situations.
 Necessary or desirable improvements in other social services are not the subject of this article and are independent of the introduction of a Service for the Common Good.

 Do the poorly paid people, the unemployed etc. have the creativity and the wealth of ideas that are needed to do a Service for the Common Good?

 In all strata of society there are both creative and unimaginative people – but people who are socially marginalized have fewer opportunities to realize their creative ideas.
-Therefore, they are often underestimated.
+Therefore, their creativits is often underestimated.
 A Service for the Common Good would provide them with better opportunities to realize their potential.
 Of course, advisory services for people who wish to do a Service for the Common Good could be just as useful as similar services for people starting a business.

-Even before implementation, studies could provide partial answers to the question what human potential would be mobilized by a Service for the Common Good could be answered at least partially before it was actually implemented.
+Even before implementation, studies could provide partial answers to the question what human potential would be mobilized by a Service for the Common Good.
 One can do surveys among people in relevant social situations, asking them whether they could imagine doing a Service for the Common Good, and what kind of work they would like to do as a Service.
 By means of pilot projects one can learn which activities are actually suggested and put into practice, and how much effort the people put into their work.
 Both surveys and pilot projects would be essential steps toward implementing a Service for the Common Good.

 Finally: the Service for the Common Good would achieve its positive impacts even if far from all unemployed or underemployed people would choose this option.
 Even if it existed as a realistic alternative for everyone, it would expand the opportunities for all.

 How much should service workers earn?